VarshaHemakumar/LightAttention-Transformer-from-Scratch/vit_classification/README.md

 #  Vision Transformer (ViT) – Image Classification
+Implemented as an extension to the LightAttention Transformer series, this notebook explores a Vision Transformer for Cats vs Dogs classification using patch embeddings and transformer encoders.

 This project implements a **Vision Transformer (ViT)** from scratch using PyTorch for binary image classification.
 The model was trained and evaluated on a standard image dataset (e.g., Cats vs Dogs), showcasing the ViT’s ability to model spatial relationships through attention instead of convolution.